drwetter/testssl.sh/doc/testssl.1.md

       testssl.sh -6 https://testssl.net

-As opposed to the second example it also tests the IPv6 part (two hosts) -- supposed you have an IPv6 netwrk and your openssl supports IPv6 (see above).
+As opposed to the first example it also tests the IPv6 part -- supposed you have an IPv6 network and your openssl supports IPv6 (see above).

       testssl.sh -t smtp smtp.gmail.com:25